 |About the Series|

 The William I. Fine Theoretical Physics Institute is proud to host the 11th Annual Misel Family Lecture.
 This lecture is free and open to the public.
+No registration is required to attend this event.
 If you have further questions regarding the lecture please contact us at ftpi AT physics.umn.edu.
 We look forward to seeing you there!

 SPEAKER: John Preskill, California Institute of Technology